iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ny.health.proximity___1.1.0/report.md

 > Assume this app works, but haven't had any alerts.
 Also the symptoms are similar to common cold and allergies so that may cause alarm to people.<br> :date: __2020-11-15 16:15:08__

-> It's not detecting my Bluetooth.<br> :date: __2020-11-12 20:43:55__

-> Wish this had an "I tested negative" button for people with symptoms that turn out to be unrelated.
-Also, I suspect this gives a false sense of security--the main threat is people who don't take this seriously.
-Those people aren't using this app.<br> :date: __2020-11-05 06:37:55__

 #### 2-star reviews